jazeem-azeez/TripTrackPoc/README.md

 # TripTracker

 ## POC status done
-Note : uses in memeory collection
+Note : uses in memory collection

 ## How To Run
 1. Using visual studio